Guide to Work, Study, Travel and Living Abroad

 • buy

 The least expensive way to go on a long trip is to buy.
-You may want to buy from an outfit that will guarantee to buy back your rig at the end of the trip.
+You can buy from an outfit that will guarantee to buy back your rig at the end of the trip.
 For optimum savings, consider a good used motorhome with low mileage.
 I contacted an outfit in Amsterdam recommended to me by an experienced RVer and made my arrangements over the phone.
 When I arrived, my camper was ready and waiting.
-I even shipped several cartons of supplies in advance and they were stored in the motorhome until I arrived.
+I even shipped several cartons of supplies in advance, which were stored in the motorhome until I arrived.
 There are some technicalities regarding insurance and registration, but these are handled by the outfit that sells you your camper.

-I met a number of Americans traveling in Europe who had considered motorhoming but decided against it because they were afraid of being stuck with the motorhome at the end of their trip.
-The buy-back program resolves this dilemma.
-Many companies will agree to sell your camper on consignment at the end of your trip, but I found most people wanted the security of a guaranteed buy-back.
+I met many Americans traveling in Europe who had considered motorhoming.
+Still, I decided against it because they feared being stuck with the motorhome at the end of their trip.
+The buy-back program (see box out below for leases and buy-backs) resolves this dilemma.
+Many companies will agree to sell your camper on consignment at the end of your journey, but I found most people wanted the security of a guaranteed buy-back.
 Buy-backs vary but usually average around 65 percent of the purchase price.
-Needless to say, the longer you travel, the cheaper the cost per day.
-Reasonable used motorhomes and camper-vans ideal for touring Europe range between $18,000 all the way up to $60,000 depending on size, year, condition, and luxury amenities desired.
+The longer you travel, the cheaper the cost per day.
+Reasonably used motorhomes and camper vans ideal for touring Europe range widely between $20,000 and $90,000 depending on size, year, condition, desired luxury amenities, and the country in which you find and purchase the vehicle.
+Leases often involve a smaller cash outlay depending on the length of your travel.

 Europeans love to camp and there are campgrounds just about everywhere.
-They range from complete destination resorts with swimming pools, tennis, entertainment, bars, restaurants, and grocery stores on premises to more rustic campgrounds with few extras.
-Almost all campgrounds have basic necessities such as bathrooms, showers, dish-washing facilities, electric hook-ups, and chemical toilets for waste.
+They range from complete destination resorts with swimming pools, tennis, entertainment, bars, restaurants, and grocery stores on-premises to more rustic campgrounds with few extras.
+Almost all campgrounds have necessities such as bathrooms, showers, dishwashing facilities, electric hook-ups, and chemical toilets for waste.
 Many people find a central location they like and take day trips using the campground as a base until they move on.

 A young camper in Italy savors Florence's delights from the back door of her family's motorhome.
 Photo by Steve Hunt.